meltingscales/itms-428/assignments/group-project/README.md

 2. Make sure `pip` is installed.
 To test this, run `pip` anywhere.

-3. Inside this folder, run `pip install pipenv`.
+3. Inside this folder in this repository, run `pip install pipenv`.
    This installs a module for Python called 'pipenv', which I use to manage dependencies.
    You may notice a file called `Pipfile`.
 That's where I put all the dependencies!

-4. Inside this folder, run `pipenv install`.
+4. Inside this folder in this repository, run `pipenv install`.

    This tells pipenv to create a virtual environment, segregated from your system's Python installation, that has the dependencies located in the Pipfile.

-5. Make a file in this folder called `login_info.txt`.
+5. Make a file in this folder in this repository called `login_info.txt`.

    On the first line, put the username.
    On the second line, put the password.